Change accessibility Google translate Change contrast Font size

 Do I need your permission before I install CCTV?

 Yes, you must tell us of any alterations to the interior or exterior of your property.
-To do this, you can complete the permission to alter external elements of your home form - please select Satellite Dish/Aerial/CCTV/Security Lighting/Security Alarms.
+To do this, you can complete the permission to alter external elements of your home form – Please select Satellite Dish/Aerial/CCTV/Security Lighting/Security Alarms.
+You should follow steps one to three to help you complete the form.

 Do I need to remove this if I move out?

-Yes, any CCTV and Ring doorbell equipment must be removed before you leave your home.
+Yes, any CCTV/smart doorbell equipment must be removed before you leave your home.

 What do I need to consider first?

-The Information Commissioners Office (ICO) says you need to think about several factors when deciding whether to install video equipment.
+The Information Commissioners Office (ICO) says that if you capture images or audio recordings from outside your property boundary, you need to think about several factors when deciding whether to install CCTV/smart doorbells.

 These include: